-If charged with a crime, take steps to learn about Aberrant Behavior in the Federal Sentencing Guidelines.
-Learn how to get the best outcome.
-Prison Professors articles will give you some threads to start.
-One lesson would include the concept of aberrant behavior.
 The U.S. Sentencing Commission mentioned “aberrant behavior” as a potential reason to lower a sentence.
-If you want to position yourself for the best outcome, you should take steps to learn more about how judges will interpret this concept of aberrant behavior.
+Take steps to learn more about how judges will interpret this concept of aberrant behavior.

-How can downward departures for aberrant behavior in the federal sentencing guidelines influence your better outcome?
+How can aberrant behavior influence the federal sentencing guidelines?

-While serving 26 years in federal prison, I studied how the system operates.
+I’m Michael Santos.
+I learned about the federal prison system and the federal sentencing system while serving 26 years in federal prison.
+While inside, I studied how the system operates.
 I wrote scores of books about the federal prison system and how to succeed through it.
-To write those books, I interviewed more than one thousand people.
-Each person was sentenced to federal prison.
-Since concluding my term, I served as a professor at San Francisco State University.
+To write those books, I interviewed more than one thousand people that had been sentenced to federal prison.
+When I concluded my term, San Francisco State University hired me to teach in the criminal justice program.

 Prior to the Sentencing Reform Act, judges had more discretion.
 They had to abide by statutes.
 Yet judges could sentence people to terms within a range of those statutes.
 Those sentencing ranges could span multiple decades.
 A judge in one part of the country might sentence a person to 20 years for a crime.
 A judge in a different part of the country might sentence a person to 3 years for a conviction of the same crime.